 Overall, adding more heat pumps to the grid will increase electrical demand and overall generating capacity could be a limiting factor on how quickly heat pumps could be deployed.

 However, when you combine heat pumps with smart controls, remote grid balancing and time of use tariffs, heat pumps can have a positive effect on the grid by turning on when there is overgeneration (instead of turning wind turbines off like we do now) and by turning the heat pumps off when the grid is under strain.
 This is particularly true for ground source – because the source temperature is more stable, they can be run overnight without loss of efficiency.
-Our grid generally has most excess capacity overnight – some of the variable tariffs actually go negative on some nights so people can get paid for running the heating.
-It turns out this is cheaper than paying people to turn wind turbines (and other generators) off.
+Our grid generally has most excess capacity overnight – some of the experimental variable tariffs actually currently go negative on some nights.

 There will undoubtedly be some upgrades needed – particularly where the existing wiring wouldn’t meet current standards.
 In particular where there are “looped” supplies which are basically multiple properties fed from the same wire.
 These looped supplies only really work for gas heated properties with low electrical loads – you couldn’t run an electric shower for instance.